 My little astronomers love observing the night sky!
-After they asked how the moon shrunk and grew, I knew it was the perfect time to teach them about the moon’s phases with this oh-so-yummy Oreo space activity.
+After they asked how the moon shrunk and grew, I knew it was the perfect time to teach them about the moon’s phases with this oh-so-yummy Oreo moon phases activity.
 Who knew science could be so tasty?!

 - 1 globe or larger sized ball